Aeronique/O5-Tunnel-Vision/README.md

     return header + qname + qtype_qclass
 ```

 **Explanation**: DNS has a specific binary format that must be followed exactly.
 The header contains counters for different record types, flags indicating this is a standard query, and a transaction ID.
 We're specifically asking for AAAA records (IPv6 addresses, type 28) which the server uses to send back our encrypted data.
-The `qname_wire()` function converts "example.com" into the DNS wire format with length prefixes.
+The `qname_wire()` function converts "xfl.tn" into the DNS wire format with length prefixes.

 **Server Response Analysis:**